kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 rolled out in the cluster.
 This will not affect running workloads unless they have to be restarted.

+For upgrade to 1.38 where the Partitionable Devices feature is promoted to GA, the feature remains enabled by default with no API or behavioral changes from 1.36 and 1.37.
+Existing workloads and drivers using Partitionable Devices will continue to work seamlessly across the upgrade.

 ###### What specific metrics should inform a rollback?

 One indicator are unexpected restarts of the cluster control plane